dimitriestoica/board-game-design/introduction.md

 `A game is a system in which players engage in an artificial conflict, defined by rules, that results in a quantifiable outcome` - Salen and Zimmerman

 Elements of a game:
-- rules
+- mechanics (the rules)
-- play
+- dynamics (interactions with the system)
-- outcome
+- aesthetics

 Combinatorial games:
 • finite: produce a well-defined outcome;